rustybucket-cloud/launch-countdown-timer/README-template.md

 I built my app using React hooks.
 I used a SASS file to style the app.

+I had a mobile-first workflow.
+I started by using mobile width, then expanded the screen width.

 I started by creating a Counter component, which would be the top of the top, which displays the header and the countdown.
 I created a countdown component which would be each countdown block, days, hours, minutes, seconds.
+I created a links component which would have the icon links to social media.

 ### Built with